 If you're within the area code of the Mexican cell phone number you wish to call, you should dial 044, then the area code, then the phone number.
 Mexican cell phones are under a plan called "el que llama paga," which means that the person who makes the call pays for it, so calls to cell phones cost more than calls to regular land line phone numbers.

 Outside of the area code that you're dialing (but still within Mexico) you would first dial 045 and then the 10 digit phone number.
-To call a Mexican cell phone from outside the country you would dial as if to a land line: 011-52 and then the area code and number.
+To call a Mexican cell phone from outside the country you would dial as if to a land line but adding the 1 after the country code:: 011-52-1 and then the area code and number.

 More information about using a cell phone in Mexico.